-Considering this was my first flight with this low-cost airline, it was a value-for-money trip, although you have to watch your luggage weight, otherwise you’ll be charged extra.
+Considering this is my first flight with this low-cost airline on this value-for-money trip, you need to watch your luggage weight, otherwise you’re charged extra.
 You also have to buy food on board, as this isn’t part of the fare.

-The sketchy plan is to buy a cheaper motorhome or campervan (undecided) and do some touring through Western Europe as this mode of travel should keep costs down by staying in campsites; here’s hoping anyway…
+The sketchy plan is to buy a cheaper motorhome or campervan (undecided) and do some touring through Western Europe, as this mode of travel should keep costs down by staying in campsites – here’s hoping…

-After extensive online research for about 4 weeks on a campervan vs. a motorhome and scouring numerous websites, we decided on a motorhome for the following main reasons:
+After extensive online research for about four weeks on a campervan vs. a motorhome and scouring numerous websites, we decide on a motorhome for the following main reasons: